 However, the end-to-end system includes multi-party responsibility with multiple hops that lead to complexity when considering how to identify and handle error conditions arising from ‘unfulfilled service requests’, i.e. service requests that have had no response within the associated service level agreement (timeouts).

 Integration constraints between all parties involved in Smart Metering require Service Requests to be managed end-to-end via the application layer, either to successful completion, failure or timeout.
 Whilst the DSP and CSP solution architectures allow for a greater degree of granularity with respect to root cause analysis and proactive identification of timeouts, the DSP must manage and report on timeouts for Future Dated & DSP Scheduled service requests.
 It is assumed that DCC User applications will manage interactions for On Demand service requests.
-(Note: Billing Reads are in SMETS terms Alerts and so originate at the meter and therefore can only be tracked by the registered Suppliers).
+(Note: Billing Reads are in SMETS2 terms Alerts and so originate at the meter and therefore can only be tracked by the registered Suppliers).

 Globally Unique Entity Identifiers